rcarver/levels/README.md

 TASK_QUEUE_WORKERS="10"
 ```

-### Writing a configuration
+### Writing a level

-Levels may be written in several formats.
+A level may be written in one of many formats.

   * **RUBY** is the most common and powerful for hand written configs.
   * **JSON** is convenient for machine generated configs.